Every Friday The 13th Movie Ranked From Worst To Best

 Friday the 13th (2009)

-After sprinting past the events of the original film, the 2009 reboot moves on to an adult Jason with an intelligent, cunning characterization that seemed like a pointless change, if not an outright betrayal of the original series.
+Eight years after the last solo Jason Voorhees movie, the "Friday the 13th" series came back with the violent but subpar reboot in 2009.
+Starring the likes of Jared Padalecki and Danielle Panabaker, the movie sprints past the events of the original film and quickly moves on to an adult Jason.
+However, the hulking monster has been turned into an intelligent, cunning characterization that seemed like a pointless change, if not an outright betrayal of the original series.

-Jason's seemingly supernatural abilities are neatly explained away, callbacks to the previous films fall ridiculously flat, and Jason captures a girl and holds her prisoner—as if he'd ever stoop to kidnapping.
-The film did so-so box office but earned dismal reviews, and a lengthy tug of war over rights issues helped sink another attempt at a reboot.
+Jason's seemingly supernatural abilities are neatly explained away, callbacks to the previous films fall ridiculously flat, and Jason captures a girl and holds her prisoner — as if he'd ever stoop to kidnapping.
+The film did so-so at the box office but earned dismal reviews, and a lengthy tug of war over rights issues helped sink another attempt at a reboot.
 If only the same course of action had been taken here.
-Even the worst entry from the original series is preferable—this film simply shouldn't exist.
+Even the worst entry from the original series is preferable — this film simply shouldn't exist.

 Jason Goes to Hell: The Final Friday (1993)

-To add insult to injury, this film contains one of only four appearances by the great Kane Hodder, the only man to play Jason multiple times—and the best to ever do it.
-We get to see his performance for all of several minutes due to the film's idiotic premise: after being physically blown to bits by the FBI in the beginning, Jason spends most of the movie as a spirit, possessing random people by forcibly installing his black, pulsing heart into their chest cavities.
-Said heart then becomes a demon-slug baby, allowing Jason to be reborn by means as stupid as they are unprintable.
+To add insult to injury, this film contains one of only four appearances by the great Kane Hodder, the only man to play Jason multiple times — and the best to ever do it.
+We get to see his performance for all of several minutes due to the film's idiotic premise: After being physically blown to bits by the FBI in the beginning, Jason spends most of the movie as a spirit, possessing random people by forcibly shoving a slug demon down their throats, eventually allowing him to be reborn by means as stupid as they are unprintable.
 It's all just wrong; the whole movie misses the mark from start to finish.
 Its only notable moment comes at the very end, as an appearance by a familiar knife-gloved hand sets up a much better movie that wouldn't show up for another decade.

 Friday the 13th Part VIII: Jason Takes Manhattan (1989)

 Of course, director Rob Hedden had intended something very different.
-As he explained in a making-of book, Jason was supposed to murder his way through all sorts of iconic New York locations before jumping off the freaking Statue of Liberty, but the measly $5 million budget wouldn't allow for any of that.
-Instead of that awesome-sounding movie, we got one of the most visually flat, tedious entries in the entire series—as well as the lowest-grossing and the most critically panned (which is saying something).
+As he explained in the making-of book "Crystal Lake Memories," Jason was supposed to murder his way through all sorts of iconic New York locations before jumping off the freaking Statue of Liberty, but the measly $5 million budget wouldn't allow for any of that.
+Instead of that awesome-sounding movie, we got one of the most visually flat, tedious entries in the entire series — as well as the lowest-grossing and the most critically panned (which is saying something).

 Jason X (2001)